BOOKME.COM

 Usability Testing

-Research Goals
+Research Goals:

-• Understand decision triggers during hotel selection
+• Understand key decision drivers during hotel selection.

-• Identify friction in navigation
+• Identify specific friction points in navigation and date entry.

-• Capture mental models around booking confidence
+• Capture mental models surrounding booking confidence and trust.

 Key Findings